Discover where Waterfall is hiding in this process designed by Gartner to combine Design Thinking, Lean Startup, and Agile.

-Let’s turn this poisoned seed into an opportunity to reflect on the foundations of lean and agile, and deepen our understanding.
+Let’s use this flawed idea as an opportunity to dig deeper into the foundations of lean and agile.

-I was initially attracted because it combines different approaches and practices instead of contrasting them, and I also overlooked the three underlying flawed ideas.
+I was initially attracted to it because it combines different approaches and practices instead of contrasting them with the goal to pick one in the end.

-It should be read from left to right, from the initial product need/goal (left) to the product delivery and operation (right).
-The overall process is a sequence of sub-processes.
-Each sub-process has its feedback loops.
-Sub-processes are connected by a loose feedback loop, with the main process flowing sequentially from left to right.
+It should be read from left to right, from the initial need/goal (left) to the product delivery and operation (right).
+The overall process is a sequence of sub-processes loosely connected.

 Can you guess what’s wrong with it?
 The answer is here: Part two.